jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 # Polish Expressions

-In order to represent partially evaluated results, we will need a representation for expresions.
-Following Swierstra and Hughes, we use a type with at most one recursive position.
-This gives it a linear structure.
-This is necessary to the linear processing of the input that we use in parsing algorithms.
+In order to represent partially evaluated results, we need a representation for expresions.
+Following Swierstra and Hughes, we use a type with at most one recursive position, giving it a linear structure.
+This is necessary to match the linear processing of the input in parsing algorithms.
-In contrast to Swierstra however, we use GADTs to capture the matching of types between functions and arguments, instead of nested types.
+In contrast to Swierstra however, we capture the matching of types between functions and arguments in a GADT, instead of nested types.

 ~~~~
 data a :< b